-More critically it demonstrates clearly and directly that Mr. Williamson quite literally does not know what he is talking about
+More critically it demonstrates clearly and directly that Mr. Williamson quite literally does not know what he is talking about.

 Of course Mr. Williamson also reveals a painful ignorance of human history.
 He writes,

-If it were not said with such earnestness I would assume this was clumsy satire.
+"In the 200,000-year history of Homo sapiens, neither of those great religious traditions [Buddhism and Catholicism], nor anything else that human beings ever came up with, made a dent in the poverty rate.
+Capitalism did."If it were not said with such earnestness I would assume this was clumsy satire.
 But I must conclude that Mr. Williamson is, in fact, totally ignorant of the huge impact of the monastery system upon European, North African, and Middle Eastern poverty.

 Yes, many of the gains the Church won between 600 AD and 1600 AD were wiped out as the common man suffered from Islamic invaders as well as by the dismantling of the monastery system in Europe by the Industrial Revolution, both of which returned vast swaths of people to poverty.
 Mr. Williamson also seems ignorant of the fact that the nutrition and calorie count of a Medieval British peasant was better than a modern British citizen until the mid- to late- 20th century.
 And, of course, the medieval peasant had more leisure time and more of them were self-employed than a modern worker under Capitalism.